Important SaaS Metrics You Should Track

 On the other hand, paid traffic refers to the website visitors acquired by running search engine ads and social media ads.
 Web analytics tools make it easier for you to differentiate organic website traffic from paid website traffic.

 This SaaS metric helps you measure the effectiveness of your subscriber acquisition strategies.
 You must focus on controlling customer acquisition costs by increasing organic traffic.
-But it is also important to acquire more website visitors by investing in PPC campaigns.
+However, it is also important to acquire more website visitors by investing in PPC campaigns.

 3. Active Users